braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/link_shortening.md

 Make sure to save the campaign or Canvas before sending a test message to receive the shortened URL that will be dispatched in your message.
 If the campaign or Canvas is not saved before a test send, the test send will contain a placeholder URL.

 {% alert important %}
 If a draft is created within an active Canvas, a shortened URL will not be generated.
-The actual shortened URL will be generated when the Canvas draft is promoted to active.
+The actual shortened URL will be generated when the Canvas draft is made active.
 {% endalert %}

 ![][2]